SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Celsius Holdings, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of May 16, 2022 - (NASDAQ: CELH)

-NEW YORK, April 27, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Celsius Holdings, Inc.
+NEW YORK, May 4, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Celsius Holdings, Inc..

 Shareholders who purchased shares of CELH during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.